ICustomControl interface

 required The Canvas drawing surface for this paint pass.
 Its RuntimeUICCGetWidth, RuntimeUICCGetHeight, and RuntimeUICCGetDpiScaleFactor methods supply the size and DPI of the area being painted, in device pixels.

-A descriptor may carry event callbacks (OnClick, OnMouseDown, …) as AddressOf pointers; the framework dispatches input back through those pointers without the control needing to subscribe explicitly to anything.
+The implementation builds one or more ElementDescriptor records describing the regions to draw and passes each to Canvas.RuntimeUICCCanvasAddElement.
+A descriptor may include event callbacks (OnClick, OnMouseDown, and so on) as AddressOf pointers; the framework dispatches input back through those pointers without the control subscribing explicitly to anything.

-A control should request additional repaints by calling CustomControlContext.Repaint, not by calling Paint directly — the framework decides when to issue the actual paint pass.
+A control should request additional repaints by calling CustomControlContext.Repaint, not by calling Paint directly—the framework controls when to issue the actual paint pass.